adrwalker/adrwalker.github.io/_posts/2021-09-04-sunsear-avian-combat.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/YDqDhlCfMnw?si=9zbGFX1ntGj0Q_SW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-If you are a big fan of the classic arcade shoot 'em ups, this is one you'll love.
-Its minimalist art style will help you focus on protecting your ship and dominating the skies.
+Attention shoot-'em-up aficionados!
+Dive into an arcade experience reminiscent of the classics, but with a sleek twist.
+Our minimalist art design ensures zero distractions, letting you channel your inner ace pilot to rule the skies and defend your ship with unparalleled precision.
+Gear up and dominate!

 ## GAME FEATURES